 Our story began in 2013...The Poetry Lab is a place in your community to write, read, learn, and collaborate.

-Some of our past collaborators include torrin a. greathouse, Erin Elizabeth Smith, Mike Sonksen, F. Douglas Brown, Cathy Linh Che, Geffrey Davis, Natalie J. Graham, Nate Pritts, Chad Sweeney, Stephen S. Mills, Mahogany L. Browne, Chiwan Choi, James Meetze, Ashaki M. Jackson, Lynne Thompson, Brendan Constantine, Lauren Eggert Crowe, Matthew Hittinger, Nicelle Davis, Alyesha Wise, Jubi Arriola-Headley, and many others.
+Over the years, The Poetry Lab has welcomed a wide range of teaching artists and collaborators, including torrin a. greathouse, Erin Elizabeth Smith, Mike Sonksen, F. Douglas Brown, Cathy Linh Che, Geffrey Davis, Natalie J. Graham, Nate Pritts, Chad Sweeney, Stephen S. Mills, Mahogany L. Browne, Chiwan Choi, James Meetze, Ashaki M. Jackson, Lynne Thompson, Brendan Constantine, Lauren Eggert Crowe, Matthew Hittinger, Nicelle Davis, Alyesha Wise, Jubi Arriola-Headley, and many others.

 LEARN MORE ABOUT US